-Mandatory distributions of available cash by us to unitholders will not commence before February 2009.
+Distributions of available cash by us to unitholders will not commence before February 2009.
 Thereafter, distributions on the common units will depend on the amount of cash generated, and distributions may fluctuate based on our performance.
 The actual amount of cash that is available will depend upon numerous factors, including:

-- profitability of operations;
+- · profitability of operations;

-- · required principal and interest payments on debt;
+- required principal and interest payments on debt or debt prepayments;

-- debt covenants
+- · debt covenants;

-- margin account requirements;
+- · margin account requirements;

-- cost of acquisitions;
+- · cost of acquisitions;

-- issuance of debt and equity securities;
+- · issuance of debt and equity securities;

-- fluctuations in working capital;
+- · fluctuations in working capital;

-- capital expenditures;
+- · capital expenditures;

-- adjustments in reserves;
+- · adjustments in reserves;

-- prevailing economic conditions;
+- · prevailing economic conditions;

-- · financial, business and other factors; and
+- · financial, business and other factors;

-- · increased pension funding requirements
+- · increased pension funding requirements; and

-- · preserving our net operating loss carryforwards
+- preserving our net operating loss carry forwards.